Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/gui-and-depth.md

 ## Global Preprocessor Settings

-* **RESHADE_DEPTH_INPUT_IS_REVERSED:** This preprocessor is used when you can see the normals, but the depth image itself is not visible.
-The argument can only be `1` or `0`, so flipping the value for it should solve the problem.
+* **RESHADE_DEPTH_INPUT_IS_REVERSED:** This preprocessor setting is crucial when the normals appear correctly, but the depth image itself is missing or incorrect.
+The setting can be either `1` or `0`.
+If the depth isn't displaying as expected, toggling this value often resolves the issue.
+Essentially, this setting flips the depth direction, correcting the depth buffer's interpretation in some games.

-* **RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN:** This preprocessor is used when the image displayed by the DisplayDepth shader is upside down.
-The argument can only be `1` or `0`, so flipping the value for it should solve the problem.
+* **RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN:** If the depth image, as displayed by the DisplayDepth shader, is upside down, this setting is the fix.
+Like the previous setting, the value can only be `1` or `0`.
+Flipping the value corrects the orientation of the depth buffer.
+This is often required in games that render the depth buffer differently from what ReShade expects.

-* **RESHADE_DEPTH_INPUT_IS_LOGARITHMIC:** This argument is used when the depth buffer displays numerous waves or "stripes".
-Very FEW games actually utilize this, so it's rare that you'll need to toggle or modify this setting.
-The argument can only be `1` or `0`, so flipping the value for it should solve the problem.
+* **RESHADE_DEPTH_INPUT_IS_LOGARITHMIC:** This setting addresses issues where the depth buffer appears with numerous waves or "stripes."
+While not common, some games use a logarithmic depth buffer, and this setting compensates for that.
+The value is binary (`1` or `0`).
+You may need to experiment with this setting if you encounter these artifacts in the depth view.

-* **RESHADE_DEPTH_INPUT_X_SCALE** and **RESHADE_DEPTH_INPUT_Y_SCALE:** These two preprocessors modify the depth buffer size along the X and Y axes.
-They work in multiplcations and you can test them in the "DisplayDepth" shader before applying them to the global preprocessors.
+* **RESHADE_DEPTH_INPUT_X_SCALE** and **RESHADE_DEPTH_INPUT_Y_SCALE:** These settings allow you to adjust the scaling of the depth buffer along the X and Y axes.
+The values you input will multiply the current depth buffer dimensions.
+Use the DisplayDepth shader to test and fine-tune these values before setting them globally.
+This is particularly useful in games where the depth buffer might be compressed or stretched.

-* **RESHADE_DEPTH_LINEARIZATION_FAR_PLANE:** This preprocessor will adjust the value of the depth range.
-If the depth range is too narrow or wide, based on the visible black to white (close to far) gradient given from the depth in "DisplayDepth", shaders that utilize the depth buffer will not be able to properly account for depth.
-The values can be either extremely low or high, so you'll need to experiment to determine the best fit for your specific case.
+* **RESHADE_DEPTH_LINEARIZATION_FAR_PLANE:** This setting modifies the far plane of the depth buffer's linearization process, affecting how depth is interpreted across the visible range.
+If the depth gradient (black to white, close to far) isn't spanning correctly, shaders relying on depth may not function as expected.
+Adjusting this value can help in fine-tuning the depth range, but finding the right balance may require some trial and error.

+* **RESHADE_DEPTH_INPUT_X_OFFSET** and **RESHADE_DEPTH_INPUT_Y_OFFSET:** These settings allow you to offset the depth buffer in the X and Y directions, effectively moving it left/right and up/down, respectively.
+This is useful when the depth buffer is misaligned with the game’s visual output.
+Adjustments here can correct such alignment issues by nudging the depth buffer into place.

+* **RESHADE_DEPTH_INPUT_X_PIXEL_OFFSET** and **RESHADE_DEPTH_INPUT_Y_PIXEL_OFFSET:** Similar to the previous offset settings, these allow for pixel-level adjustments, giving you finer control over the depth buffer’s positioning.
+This is particularly useful when small misalignments occur that require more precise tuning than what the regular X and Y offset settings provide.
+Adjusting these values moves the depth buffer incrementally, perfect for aligning it with high precision.